JuanMAedo/kdb-data-engineer-tfg/README.md

 ### Info + Structure

-All you have to use is the ***kdb-data-engineer-tfg.ipynb***.
-From there you can run anything you need (for now, it's still in development!).
+- All you have to use is the ***ETLData.ipynb***.
+From there you can run anything you need (<mark>**In Development**</mark>).
+- For visualizate and test the benchmark, you will have to use ***visualizate.ipynb*** (<mark>**First step done.
+Preparing scripts**</mark>).

 We created an ETL project structure, which involves learning: kdb+, q language, Python, Python graphical libraries, integrations, data processing... in short, a complete project.

-## Business Administration: The Ideal Conditions for ETFs to invest in
+## Business Administration: ETF investment modelling to reduce risk

-The main objective is to create a study environment for Blackrock's main ETFs (in US dollars) to try to determine the best parameters or configurations to predict how the price will behave.
+- The main objective is to create a study environment for Blackrock's main ETFs (in US dollars) to try to valorate the situation of these ETF. (<mark>**In Development**</mark>)
+- Secondly, create a model to choose a portfolio based on valuations (<mark>**Not started**</mark>).

+To develop this model, we will use [Boglehead portfolio theories](https://www.bogleheads.org/wiki/Main_Page) fixed with other ETF investing theories, creating a ideal portfolio to reduce risk as much as possible.

+The first part of thesis will be to create the model in a theoretical way, in order to be able to put it into practice and to be able to analyse in example the set of BlackRock ETFs chosen.

+We will use a crative benchmark where we will place the different ETFs according to their situation assessment.
+For this we will use Matplotlib for visualization added to Q language calculations done in the ETL proccess.

-We will take advantage of the structure and capabilities offered by q and qSQL to manage and manipulate this data.
+We will take advantage of the structure and capabilities offered by Q and qSQL to manage and manipulate this data.

-In the notebook we will prepare the data and consult them in order to draw valid conclusions for our objectives of isolating and finding good indicators.

 ---
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a>